Yuanyuan4666/A2A/draft-yang-a2a-nm.md

 - User Input Submission: An operator submits a natural language request to a central AI agent.
 - Agent Intent Processing: The central AI agent processes natural language inputs by parsing instructions into structured tasks.
-- Workflow Graph Decision: The central AI agent decomposing tasks into workflow graphs, and distributs subtasks via an Agent Card Registry to specialized subordinate agents based on their capabilities.
+- Workflow Graph Decision: The central AI agent decomposing tasks into workflow graphs, and distributes subtasks via an Agent Card Registry to specialized subordinate agents based on their capabilities.
 - Iteration continues until all tasks reach executable leaf-tier agents in the hierarchy.
 - Leaf agents report outcomes to the central agent, which dynamically adjusts the workflow based on result analysis and policy rules.